 How to Add Cordyceps to Your Diet

 Adding cordyceps mushroom to your diet can be quite easy.
 Cordyceps can be eaten in extracted powder form, so you can throw it into your favorite recipes.
 Cordyceps are also available in capsules, extracted liquid form, and tinctures!
-Another way to get cordyceps into your diet is through Mindful Matcha, a green tea blend packed with superfoods and adaptogens.
+Another way to get cordyceps into your diet is through Superfood Matcha, a green tea blend packed with superfoods and adaptogens.
 Try these delicious matcha/cordyceps recipes:

 Superfood Chocolate Coconut Cups